The Ultimate KPI Guide

 - Shortlist your KPIs by scoring rank, deciding on your cut-off threshold and any exceptions that you may want to make.

-Once we have a shortlist of KPIs, we need to make sure these KPIs are clearly 'explained' using a structured definition template and we need to decide on targets for those KPIs.
+Once we have a shortlist of indicators, we need to make sure these indicators are clearly and optimally 'explained' using a structured definition template and then we need to decide on targets for those indicators.

 Why do we need KPI definitions?

-Human language is designed to tell stories.
+Human language is crafted to tell stories.
 It does this through a rich selection of words.
 Many of these words overlap.
 Sometimes the same word can paint completely different pictures in people’s minds.

 The human mind also has a fantastic ability to fill in gaps and blanks using our imagination.
 This ability is one reason so many people prefer the written version of a story over the film; their minds seamlessly fill in the missing details.